peabnuts123/weather-seeds/README.md

   - [ ] Document `npm run dev:link-common`
   - [ ] Document .env and variables within
   - [x] ~~(BUG) Make docker containers the right time zone~~
+  - [ ] ?
+Move package.json to top level and have all projects share
+  - [ ] ~~Move repos to common~~ and have fetcher/check use them
+  - [ ] (BUG) Violation of Round/Seed unique constraint will crash - needs to be handled